-The HSE has published a book about grief and bereavement for people who are grieving and for those who are supporting them.
-It is called 'You Are Not Alone: Help and advice on coping with the death of someone close'.
-You can download or order the book at healthpromotion.ie, or contact the HSE on 1850 24 1850, 9am to 5pm, Monday to Friday.
+The HSE has published a booklet about grief and bereavement for people who are grieving and for those who are supporting them.
+It is called 'Bereavement: When someone close dies'.
+You can download or order the booklet at healthpromotion.ie, or contact the HSE on 1800 700 700, 8am to 8pm, Monday to Friday, or 9am to 5pm, Saturday and Sunday.